kschweiger/TF4ttHFH/README.md

 ## The SLURM cluster (T3@PSI)
 In order to run on GPUs from the T3@PSI the SLURM cluser needs to be used.
 See [README](slurm/README.md) for instructions and tests.

+## Plotting
+Several plot scripts are provided to check input dataframes and output.
+For validation of the input dataset `plotting/checkcheckInputData.py` can be used.
+Execute from **within** the plotting folder!

 # Mics